Hike, camp or ride a houseboat on the most pristine river in Japan

 Watch the fishermen

 As you travel down the river, you will see people fishing using traditional methods.
-Around Nakamura, to-ami fishing uses a net to catch schools of ayu, or sweetfish.
+Downstream of the Shimanto River, to-ami fishing uses a net to catch schools of ayu, or sweetfish.
 In the fall you may see hiburi-ryo, in which fishermen wave torches over the surface of the water to drive fish into their nets.

 Activities on the Shimanto River

 A number of houseboats on the Shimanto River take on passengers for a small fee.
-If you want to learn to navigate the waterway on your own, canoeing lessons are available.
+If you want to learn to navigate the waterway on your own, canoeing and stand-up paddleboarding lessons are available.
 You can also rent bicycles from the Shimanto City Tourism Association.

-In summer, enjoy the many flower festivals and summer fireworks festivals.
+In spring, enjoy the many flower festivals and summer fireworks festivals.

 Did this information help you?